-Staff Technology Responsible Use (Series 400, No. 401.13)
+Responsible Technology Use & Social Networking (Series 700, No.712.1)

 The Johnston Community School District is committed to making advanced technology available for educational purposes.
-Acknowledging availability of electronic resources throughout the work place, the Board recognizes that staff members will share ideas, gain information, communicate with others and expand their classroom resources.
-As staff members connect to digital technologies, the use of new tools and applications brings responsibilities as well as opportunities.
+Acknowledging availability of electronic resources throughout the work place, the Board recognizes that staff, students and volunteers will share ideas, gain information, communicate with others and expand their classroom resources.
+As staff, students and volunteers connect to digital technologies, the use of new tools and applications brings responsibilities as well as opportunities.

-The Board encourages staff to make responsible use of electronic resources to explore educational topics, conduct research, communicate with parents and students, contact others in the educational community and perform their job responsibilities.
+The Board encourages staff, students and volunteers to make responsible use of electronic resources to explore educational topics, conduct research, communicate with others, contact others in the educational community and perform their job responsibilities.
 The Board anticipates that technology tools will expedite the sharing of effective practices and lessons across the district and will help staff stay on the leading edge of best practice by forming partnerships with others across the district, state, nation and around the world.